200106-uta-go/project-3/internal/backup/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This repository contains the source code for the Kreate CLI, Custom Ingress controller, and Custom Resource Definition [CRD] (Portal).
+This repository contains the source code for the Kreate cli, and Custom Ingress controller.

 ### Prerequisites

-- `Kubernetes` cluster must be already active for Kreate and Custom Ingress to function.
+- Kubernetes cluster must be already active for Kreate and Custom Ingress to function.

-- Uses `Helm 2.10+` and not Helm 3, currently installs newest version of Helm 2 during initialization.
+- Uses Helm 2.10+ and not Helm 3, currently installs newest version of Helm 2 durring initialization.

 ### Installation